thivit/website/README.md

-# website
+# my website
-A personal website showcasing my projects.
+a space identifying me and my projects.